 Most divorcing couples now agree on how their finances will be divided voluntarily with a divorce settlement.
 Applying for a consent order makes the terms of this agreement binding, avoiding the risk of your spouse changing their mind in future.

 Without a consent order, there is the possibility that your ex could make a claim for a share of your assets, property, income or pensions in the future.
 A consent order records the terms of the financial agreement you have reached with your former spouse and severs the financial ties between you.

 Before applying for a consent order, it is strongly recommended that you seek expert legal advice on the terms of your settlement.
 Once a consent order has been issued, you have no legal right to change the terms of the settlement and would need your ex’s agreement if you needed to vary the terms of your settlement.

+Call Woolley & Co on 0800 321 3832 or complete our online form.
 Our family law solicitors can help with all matters related to consent orders, including:

 - Making sure the terms of your financial settlement are fair before you apply for a consent order

 - Negotiating with your former spouse over any amends needed to the draft consent order

 - Responding to any changes requested by the court

 - Agreeing any variation from the consent order with your ex